 Osteria Balla Manfredi

 The food at Osteria Balla Manfredi may be Italian, but as for the interior, not so much.
 There’s no terra cotta here.
 No amphora jugs.
 No pictures with Italian landscapes.
 There are enormous glass windows opening onto Pyrmont Bay with city views.
-Everything is positioned nicely and in just the right spot.
 Strange looking chairs sit on bleached wooden floors.
 A super long bar is accented by awesome lighting.
 It’s modern and stylish.
 The service is friendly, and quick.
 Food is tasty, and nicely presented.
 Some of the desserts (like coffee brulee with raspberries) aren’t that good, in my opinion.
 All in all, it’s a place where your eyes have plenty to look at, and you’ll be pleased with your meal.
 Make sure you visit it as soon as you can.

 It may be not as popular as the others, but Kirribilli Cafe definitely has something.
 That something is soul.
 The beautiful and cozy Kirribilli Village Café is located at 3 Broughton Street.
 In my opinion, it’s the perfect place for those who like to get away from crowded places.
 The food is beautiful, and the service is excellent.
 Since it’s so small and, in a way, really private, it makes you feels like you’re eating at home, without having to cook, or clean up after you eat!
 The place is new, and very nicely designed.
 It surrounds guest in wonderful shades of green, wood and black.
 All of it relaxes you.
 It’s soothing, and pleasant.
 Great place to visit with your family, or your partner.